How to Exploit Hyperspherical Embeddings for Out-of-Distribution Detection?: Related Works

-\textbf{Contrastive representation learning.} Contrastive representation learning~\cite{2005contrast,2019cpc} aims to learn a discriminative embedding where positive samples are aligned while negative ones are dispersed.
-It has demonstrated remarkable success for visual representation learning in unsupervised~\cite{2020simclr,chen2020mocov2,2020moco,robinson2021contrastive}, semi-supervised~\cite{2021semi}, and supervised settings~\cite{2020supcon}.
-Recently, Li \textit{et~al.}~\cite{PCL} propose a prototype-based contrastive loss for unsupervised learning where prototypes are generated via a clustering algorithm, while our method is supervised where prototypes are updated based on labels.
-Li \textit{et~al.}~\cite{2021noisy} incorporate a prototype-based loss to tackle data noise.
-Wang and Isola~\cite{2020hyper} analyze the asymptotic behavior of contrastive losses theoretically, while Wang and Liu~\cite{2021property} empirically investigate properties of contrastive losses for classification.
+\textbf{Contrastive representation learning.} Contrastive representation learning~\citep{2019cpc} aims to learn a discriminative embedding where positive samples are aligned while negative ones are dispersed.
+It has demonstrated remarkable success for visual representation learning in unsupervised~\citep{2020simclr,chen2020mocov2,2020moco,robinson2021contrastive}, semi-supervised~\citep{2021semi}, and supervised settings~\citep{2020supcon}.
+Recently, ~\citet{PCL} propose a prototype-based contrastive loss for unsupervised learning where prototypes are generated via a clustering algorithm, while our method is supervised where prototypes are updated based on labels. ~\citet{2021noisy} incorporate a prototype-based loss to tackle data noise. ~\citet{2020hyper} analyze the asymptotic behavior of contrastive losses theoretically, while ~\citet{2021property} empirically investigate the properties of contrastive losses for classification.
+Recently, ~\citet{bucci2022distance} investigates contrastive learning for open-set domain adaptation.
 However, none of the works focus on OOD detection.
-We aim to fill the gap and facilitate the understanding of contrastive losses for OOD detection in supervised learning.
+We aim to fill the gap and facilitate the design and understanding of contrastive losses for OOD detection.

-\textbf{Contrastive learning for out-of-distribution detection.} Self-supervised learning has been shown to improve OOD detection.
-Prior works~\cite{2021ssd,winkens2020contrastive} verify the effectiveness of directly applying the off-the-shelf multi-view contrastive losses such as \texttt{SupCon} and \texttt{SimCLR} for OOD detection.
-However, these training objectives are primarily designed for ID classification, lacking ID-OOD separability consideration in design.
-Similarly, \texttt{CSI}~\cite{tack2020csi} investigates the type of data augmentations that are particularly beneficial for OOD detection.
-Different from all prior works, we take the perspective from the embedding and propose a new learning framework that explicitly encourages the desirable properties for OOD detection, and thus alleviates the dependence on specific data augmentations or self-supervision.
-We provide comparisons with all these approaches in Section~\ref{sec:exp}.
+\textbf{Representation learning for OOD detection.} Self-supervised learning has been shown to improve OOD detection.
+Prior works~\citep{2021ssd,winkens2020contrastive} verify the effectiveness of directly applying the off-the-shelf multi-view contrastive losses such as \texttt{SupCon} and \texttt{SimCLR} for OOD detection. \texttt{CSI}~\citep{tack2020csi} investigates the type of data augmentations that are particularly beneficial for OOD detection.
+Different from prior works, we focus on hyperspherical embeddings and propose to explicitly encourage the desirable properties for OOD detection, and thus alleviate the dependence on specific data augmentations or self-supervision.
+Moreover, CIDER explicitly models the latent representations as vMF distributions, providing a direct and clear geometrical interpretation of hyperspherical embeddings.
+Closest to our work, ~\citet{du2022siren} recently explores shaping representations into vMF distributions for object-level OOD detection.
+However, they do not consider the inter-class dispersion loss, which we show is crucial to achieve strong OOD detection performance.